This is a guest blogpost by Ian Watson, CEO of Altia-ABM. It reflects his experience and judgement.

 Neil Wood was a senior manager at Leeds and York Partnership NHS Trust and also worked with Leeds Community Healthcare Trust before moving to NHS England.
 Wood was responsible for the awarding of training contracts for NHS staff in all three roles.
-He awarded the vast majority of these contracts to a company called The Learning Grove, which was run by his friend Huw Grove.
-The Learning Grove gradually transferred a total of £1.8m to LW Learning Ltd, a company registered in the name of Lisa Wood – Neil Wood’s wife.
+He awarded the vast majority of these contracts to an external training company, which in turn paid £1.8m to LW Learning Ltd, a company registered in the name of Lisa Wood – Neil Wood’s wife – for services, some of which were never delivered.
 While at NHS England, Wood awarded a training contract worth £231,495 to a company in Canada called Multi-Health Systems, which was run by Terry Dixon.
 Dixon was a contact of Neil Wood.
 He kept £18,000 of the money and transferred the rest back to LW Learning Ltd.

 The investigation was conducted jointly by Police North East, HMRC and NHS Protect.
 Seven years of financial data had to be compiled into a format whereby investigators from the three organisations could identify the relevant financial transfers between the many bank accounts used in the UK and Canada and follow the money trail to show, beyond doubt, that these individuals had knowingly and intentionally committed the fraud.

-Neil Wood, Huw Grove and Terry Dixon were sentenced to a total of 9 years, 8 months in prison, for fraud, abuse of position and money laundering.
+Neil Wood and Terry Dixon were sentenced to a total of five years and eight months in prison, for fraud, abuse of position and money laundering.
 Lisa Wood was given a suspended sentence for money laundering.

 Investigative teams from NHS Protect, HMRC and police forces nationally and internationally are increasingly relying on investigation software as a key weapon in their fight against crime.